microsoft/PowerToys/README.md

 - Fix issue causing window to not be adjusted when layout is changed.
 (This was a hotfix for 0.67)
 - Fix issue causing window not to be unsnapped on drag started.
 (This was a hotfix for 0.67)
 - Fix issue causing layouts not to be applied to new virtual desktops.
 (This was a hotfix for 0.67)
+- Fix issues causing windows not to be restored correctly to their last known zone.

 ### File explorer add-ons